andreistefanciprian/terraform-kubernetes-gke-cluster/readme.md

 # Description

-Build a K8s cluster in Google Cloud with Terraform.
+Build K8s cluster and Artifact Registry in Google Cloud with Terraform.

 ## Requirements